 Is a digital signature required?

-10. Frequently Asked Questions (The Most Common Issues You Encounter with the Citizen Digital Certificate)
+10. Frequently Asked Questions (The Most Common Issues You Encounter with the Natural Person Certificate)

 Q1: Is a card reader always required for the Citizen Digital Certificate?

 Not necessarily.
-It depends on which method the service you use supports:
+It depends on which method is supported by the service you use:

 Computer Card Reader (Most Common)